balderdashy/sails-docs/reference/blueprint-api/Add.md

 # Add (Blueprint)

-Add a foreign record (e.g. a comment) to one of this record's collection attributes (e.g. "comments").
+Add a foreign record (e.g. a comment) to one of this record's collections (e.g. "comments").

 ```usage
 PUT /:model/:id/:association/:fk
 ```

-This action adds a reference to some other record (the "foreign", or "child" record) onto a particular collection attribute of this record (the "primary", or "parent" record).
+This action adds a reference to some other record (the "foreign", or "child" record) onto a particular collection of this record (the "primary", or "parent" record).

 + If the specified `:id` does not correspond with a primary record that exists in the database, this responds using `res.notFound()`.
 + If the specified `:fk` does not correspond with a foreign record that exists in the database, this responds using `res.notFound()`.
-+ If the primary record is already associated with this foreign record, this action will be ignored.
++ If the primary record is already associated with this foreign record, this action will have no effect.
 (In other words, this is [idempotent](http://www.restapitutorial.com/lessons/idempotency.html).)
-+ Note that, if the collection is "shared" (meaning it has `via`) then the attribute it points to with that `via` will also be updated on the foreign record.
++ Note that, if the collection is 2-way (meaning it has `via`) then the foreign key or collection it points to with that `via` will also be updated on the foreign record.

 ### Parameters